Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Broncos stats and trends

+- In Denver's six games this year, it has three wins against the spread.

-- Denver's games this year have gone over the point total two times in six opportunities (33.3%).
+- Denver's games this season have hit the over two times in six opportunities (33.3%).

-- Denver is 2-0 against the spread and 2-0 overall when the team records more than 25.2 points.
+- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 25.2 points.

-- Denver is 3-2 against the spread and 3-2 overall when the team amasses more than 307.7 yards.
+- When Denver piles up more than 307.7 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Broncos have turned the ball over eight times, four more than the Browns' takeaways (4).
+- The Broncos have turned the ball over four more times (8 total) than the Browns have forced a turnover (4) this season.

 Home and road insights